 Chinese consumers are increasingly capable of recognizing foreign-language brands.
 However, in most cases, the Chinese-language version of a trademark will be of greater practical importance and value.
 Not surprisingly, Chinese-character trademarks also attract high levels of piracy.
 Consequently, it is recommended that foreign companies devise and register Chinese-language trademarks as early as possible.
 (For more on this topic, see the September 2015 edition of Managing IP.)

 Chinese consumers are increasingly buying foreign products before their formal launch in the PRC through grey market traders on platforms such as Taobao.com.
 Where consumer interest is strong, traders and consumers themselves will often devise Chinese nicknames (sometimes several) that the brand owner is later forced to adopt – assuming they have not already been pirated.
-Companies that are not yet ready to devise and register Chinese trademarks should therefore monitor Taobao and the Chinese media periodically to identify new Chinese versions of their brands names emerge.
+Companies that are not yet ready to devise and register Chinese trademarks should therefore monitor Taobao and the Chinese media periodically to identify whether new Chinese versions of their brand names emerge.

 Classes/descriptions of goods and services